 Therefore, you will not be able to join the meeting more than 2 minutes before the scheduled start time.

 - To get user ID and password for accessing protected

-area of this web site, please visit the request access page after summer session starts and submit the requested information.
+area of this web site, please visit the request access page after semester starts and submit the requested information.